The Big Comparison #3: Testing Café Coton shirts, TM Lewin, Charles Tyrwhitt

 However, this type of thick material should be avoided in hot weather.

-It is double twisted and therefore benefits from a nice texture which, combined with the natural thickness of the fabric, guarantees minimal creasing .
+It is double twisted and therefore benefits from a nice nervousness which, combined with the natural thickness of the fabric, guarantees minimal creasing .

-From a purely sizing point of view, it's a normal 38: the build corresponds quite well to the neck size.
+From a purely “sizing” point of view, it’s a normal 38: the shoulders correspond rather well to the neck circumference.

-On the other hand, in terms of cut, it is surely one of the widest “slim fits” that I have had : chest, sleeves, stomach, there is really room everywhere.
+On the other hand, in terms of cut, it is surely one of the widest “slim fits” that I have been able to pass : chest, sleeves, stomach, there is really room everywhere.

-A cut mainly intended for men with a certain amount of overweight.
+A cut more intended for men with a certain plumpness.

-Most men (yes, including those who aren't really "slim") will probably turn to an extra-slim fit at home, to have a minimally snug fit.
+Most guys (yes, including those who aren't exactly "slim") will probably opt for an extra-slim fit at home, to get a minimally tailored fit.

 A Vietnamese confection that does a decent job, considering the price.